MarketScope for Unified Communications for the SMB Market, North America

 - SEN's channel coverage is less extensive in the North American market than it is in many other regions.
 For high-level problem resolution, some SEN dealers have their own network operation centers to minimize coordination with resources based in Germany.

-- Prospects should check channel partner references that match their UC and regional needs, and verify that support resources have been trained and certified on current product releases.
+- Prospects should confirm that channel partner references match their UC and regional needs, and verify that support resources have been trained and certified on all available SEN products and releases.

-Toshiba positions two offerings in the SMB UC market.
-The first solution is based on the IP-capable Strata CIX telephony platform combined with the Media Application Server (provides voice messaging/UM, notification and contact center functionality), Strata Meeting (provides Web conferencing and audioconferencing and collaboration), and the Strata Call Manager (provides presence/IM).
-The Strata CIX is available in five versions to accommodate different size segments: CIX40 (four to 28 users); CIX100 (20 to 70 users); CIX200 (50 to 160 users); CIX670 (100 to 560 users); and CIX1200 (250 to 1,000 users).
+Toshiba positions two offerings in the premises-based SMB UC market.
+The first is based on the IP-capable Strata CIX telephony platform combined with the IPedge Application Server (which adds voice messaging/UM, notification, presence/IM and basic contact center functionality).
+The Strata CIX is available in multiple versions to accommodate different size segments.

-The second offer, released in June 2011, is based on the Toshiba IPedge.
-IPedge is available in three versions: IPedge EP (sweet spot is at eight to 40 users); IPedge EC (sweet spot is at 20 to 100 users); and the IPedge EM (sweet spot is at 100 to 500 users, although the solution scales up to 1,000 users).
-IPedge is a pure IP solution built on a Linux-based platform featuring telephony, voice messaging/UM, IM/presence, and SIP trunking capabilities in a single-server architecture.
-During the second half of 2011, Toshiba's Meeting audio/video Web collaboration application became embedded into the IPedge, eliminating requirements for an additional server to provide conferencing and collaboration functionality.
+Toshiba's IPedge is the newer UC offer, which is available in three versions: IPedge EP (sweet spot is at eight to 40 users); IPedge EC (sweet spot is at 20 to 100 users); and the IPedge EM (sweet spot is at 100 to 500 users, although the solution scales up to 1,000 users).
+IPedge is a pure IP solution built on a Linux-based platform featuring telephony, voice messaging/UM, IM/presence, conferencing and collaboration, and SIP trunking capabilities in a single-server architecture.

 The Strata CIX and IPedge solutions are positioned to customers in the same size segments.
 The CIX solution supports digital and IP devices, while the IPedge is a pure IP-based solution.
 The solutions can be networked together as necessary.

-Small businesses should consider Toshiba if they are looking for a reliable, more voice-oriented offering geared specifically for smaller environments.
+Small businesses should consider Toshiba if they are looking for a reliable, more telephony-centric offering geared specifically for smaller environments.

 - Toshiba's Strata CIX-based UC solution requires the integration of various servers to achieve full UC functionality.
 While Toshiba's prices for basic voice functionality are price-competitive within the SMB market, a modular approach that requires the integration of multiple servers to obtain UC functionality and separate license fees for each element can add significant cost and complexity for customers and partners.